fishneck/COBRA/docs/index.md

 ### Stroke Patients - Wearable sensors

 We trained a model to identify functional primitives from healthy individuals' inertial measurement units (IMUs) data.
 We utilized a Multi-Stage Temporal Convolutional Network (MS-TCN).
 We used the model confidence for motion related primitives (transport, reposition, reach) to calculate COBRA score.
-Source code for model training and calculating COBRA score is in **link to code**.
+Source code for model training and calculating COBRA score is in [here](https://github.com/fishneck/COBRA/tree/main/models/stroke_IMU).

 ### Stroke Patients - Video

 We performed functional primitive identification from healthy individuals' video data.
 We utilized the X3D model, a 3D convolutional neural network designed for primitive classification from video data.
 We used the model confidence for motion related primitives (transport, reposition, reach) to calculate COBRA score.
-Source code for model training and calculating COBRA score is in **link to code**.
+Source code for model training and calculating COBRA score is in [here](https://github.com/fishneck/COBRA/tree/main/models/stroke_video).

 ### Knee Osteoarthritis

 We developed a medical segmentation model to predict pixel-wise tissue type on healthy knees.
 We adopted a Multi-Planar U-Net architecture.
 We used the model confidence for cartilage tissues (femur cartilage, tibia cartilage) to calculate COBRA score.
-Source code for model training and calculating COBRA score is in **link to code**.
+Source code for model training and calculating COBRA score is in [here](https://github.com/fishneck/COBRA/tree/main/examples/kneeOA).

 ## Automatic assessment result